davidchesnut/sp-general-docs/docs/follow-content-in-sharepoint-2013.md

 # Follow content in SharePoint 2013
 Learn about common programming tasks for following content (documents, sites, and tags) in SharePoint Server 2013.
- **Last modified:** September 17, 2015

- * **Applies to:** SharePoint Server 2013*
 ## APIs for following content in SharePoint Server 2013
 <a name="bkmk_APIversions"> </a>

 When users follow documents, sites, or tags, status updates from documents, conversations on sites, and notifications of tag use show up in their newsfeed.
-The features related to following content can be seen on the  **Newsfeed** and the **Following** content pages.
+The features related to following content can be seen on the **Newsfeed**and the**Following**content pages.